Enhance Time Series Analysis Using Temporal Similarity Search (TSS)

 ]

 In this example schema, we define two metadata columns: “realTime”, and “sym”.
-We also define a “price” column that will execute Non-Transformed Temporal Similarity Search on time series windows.
-Let’s break down the “price” column for understanding:
+We also define a “price” column that where Non-Transformed Temporal Similarity Search will be implemented on time series windows.
+In for Non-Transformed TSS, we don’t have an index, so there is no need to define an index.
+Let’s break down the schema and search for understanding:

-• Column 3: price – This is the column that will hold the time series window vectors.
+• Schema column: price – This is the column that will hold the time series window vectors.

 • name: price, the name of the column

-• pytype: float32, the data type of the column (float64 also an option)
+• type: float64s, the data type of the column

 • type: “tss”, Non-Transformed Temporal Similarity Search